u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 .. image:: social_essentials/social-add-streams.png
    :align: center
-   :alt: View of the pop-up that appears when 'Add a Stream' is selected in Odoo.
+   :alt: View of the pop-up that appears when 'Add a Stream' is selected in Thrive Bureau ERP.

 .. note::
-   Additional social media outlet options are available depending on your version of Odoo.
+   Additional social media outlet options are available depending on your version of Thrive Bureau ERP.

 From this pop-up, select a social media option: :guilabel:`Facebook`, :guilabel:`LinkedIn`, or :guilabel:`Twitter`.

-Then, Odoo navigates directly to that specific social media outlet's authorization page, where permission must be granted, in order for Odoo to add that particular social media account to the *Social Marketing* application as a stream on the main dashboard of the app.
+Then, Thrive Bureau ERP navigates directly to that specific social media outlet's authorization page, where permission must be granted, in order for Thrive Bureau ERP to add that particular social media account to the *Social Marketing* application as a stream on the main dashboard of the app.

 .. note::
    A Facebook page can be added as long as the Facebook account that grants permission is the administrator for the page.
 Also, different pages can be added for different streams.

-Once permission is granted, Odoo navigates back to the :guilabel:`Feed` on the main :guilabel:`Social Marketing` dashboard, and a new column with that account's posts are automatically added.
+Once permission is granted, Thrive Bureau ERP navigates back to the :guilabel:`Feed` on the main :guilabel:`Social Marketing` dashboard, and a new column with that account's posts are automatically added.